Describing Amoebas: Amoebas and coamoebas as semi-algebraic sets

 We claim that $Q^+=|\ell|$.
 As~\eqref{Eq:quartic} contains only even powers of $z$, the projection of the quartic $Q$ to the $(x,y)$-plane factors through the map $(x,y,z)\mapsto (x,y,z^2)$.
 The image of $Q$ is a surface \defcolor{$S$} on which $\defcolor{w}:=z^2$ is a quadratic function of $x$ and $y$ with discriminant

-In the quadrant where $x,y\geq 0$, this discriminant is positive on the polyhedron $P$ defined by $|x+y|\geq 1$ and $|x-y|\leq 1$, which is the algebraic amoeba of the projection of $\ell$ to the $(x,y)$-plane.
-Thus the surface $S$ has two branches above points in the interior of $P$.
+In the quadrant where $x,y> 0$, this discriminant is nonnegative on the polyhedron $P$ defined by $|x+y|\geq 1$ and $|x-y|\leq 1$, which is the algebraic amoeba of the projection of $\ell$ to the $(x,y)$-plane (this projection is defined by $x-y-1=0$).
+Thus the surface $S$ has two branches above points in the interior of $P$ (where the discriminant is positive).
 Note that every point of $S$ with a positive third coordinate $w$ gives two points $\pm\sqrt{w}$ on $Q$ with exactly one on $Q^+$.
-We claim that on both branches of $S$, $w$ is nonnegative and thus that $Q^+$ has two branches (and $Q$ has four branches) above $P$.
+We claim that $w$ is nonnegative on both branches of $S$ and thus that $Q^+$ has two branches (and $Q$ has four branches) above $P$.